khoirulhasin/interactive/README.md

 - project
 - task

+built by expressjs and mongodb

+here you find the best practices of development as well, such as CI/CD using action github and docker.

+**module package contributing this project**

+ - bcryptjs: encrypt and decrypt
+ - cors:
+ - csurf:
+ - date-fns: datetime
+ - express-validator: validator input
+ - jsonwebtoken: JWT for authentication
+ - mongoose: database ODM
+ - node-esapi: protect xss

 ####  A description of the API.

-the api uses RESTAPI, the example:
+the api uses RESTAPI, we seperate the api in routes folder, the example:

 ```
 taskRoute.get('/', validateAuth, getTasksController);